 6. How do I get my loaf to hold it’s shape?
 I’ve had problems with it spreading too much in the dutch oven while baking.

 - A loaf of sourdough gets its stability and strength from a few sets of “stretch and folds” during bulk fermentation.
 To keep things clean, you can do this in the bowl itself.
 You’ll gently stretch the four “sides” of the dough in the air, and fold it over the top.
 Here is a helpful illustration.
 I do three sets, the first three hours of bulk fermentation.
 I find you don’t necessarily have to be precise about the length of time between sets, just make sure you do 3 sets.

 7. What are the bare minimum tools I need to get started?

 - a dutch oven (i use this Le Creuset Dutch oven) or a cast iron skillet with cover (this one is perfect, and costs less than $40)

-- and a bowl with highish sides for the bulk fermentation
+- a bowl with high sides for bulk fermentation

 - a food scale (all recipes are calculated by grams to ensure consistent results)

 With those three things, you can make sourdough!
 Then as you get more experience, I would recommend these tools to make baking sourdough easier, and prettier.